jgagne/ajovt3-zs21-vskk/01-character-description.md

 ## Handoff

-Share your repo URL in the `01-character-description` channel of your Slack workspace.
+Share a link to your work in the `01-character-description` channel in Slack.

 ### GitHub Config

-- Create a project folder (repo) with a Markdown and image file (within an `img` folder).
+- In your `english-for-designers` repo, create a folder with a Markdown and image file (within an `img` folder).
   - For example:
     - `01-character-description`
       - `index.md`